tomesink/obsidian/10 Projects/Notes/Web Design Masterclass/Fundamentals.md

 30% secondary color (content/text color)
 10% accent color (primary brand color) this color should "pop out" (eg CTA)

-You can add whatever new co
+Additionally you can add whatever new colors or variations of these 3 colors.
+Whatever is needed to bring the web into life.

+Matts 3 color principles:

+### 1.